Back to all posts

 For a more thorough cleaning that scrubs away stubborn buildup, an ice cube treatment works wonders.
 Fill the disposal with a handful of ice cubes, add a scoop of coarse salt (like rock salt), and then turn on the cold water and run the unit.
 The ice and salt work together as a powerful, abrasive scrub, knocking food residue off the grinding components without damaging them.
 Once the grinding sound stops, you’ll know the job is done.
 For the final touch, run those citrus peels through the disposal to leave your kitchen sink smelling fantastic.
 Making this part of your regular cleaning routine will help keep odors from coming back.

-How to Prevent Future Disposal Problems
+How to Prevent Future Garbage Disposal Problems

 A little prevention goes a long way in keeping your garbage disposal running smoothly.
 While it’s a powerful appliance, it needs a bit of care to perform its best.
 By being mindful of what you put down the drain and performing some simple maintenance, you can avoid most common issues like clogs, jams, and unpleasant odors.
 Think of it as a small investment of time that pays off by saving you from future headaches and costly repairs.
 A well-maintained disposal is a key part of a functional kitchen, preventing backups and strange smells that can disrupt your home.
 Taking these proactive steps not only keeps your sink draining properly but also protects your plumbing system from more serious damage.
 Adopting these simple habits will help extend the life of your appliance and keep your kitchen sink functional and fresh.
 Of course, some problems are bigger than a DIY fix.
 If you ever need a hand with maintenance or run into a more complex issue, our team is always ready to help with a full range of plumbing solutions.
 We can handle everything from stubborn clogs to complete unit replacements, ensuring your kitchen gets back to normal as quickly as possible.

-Foods to Never Put Down Your Disposal
+What Not to Put Down Your Garbage Disposal

 Your garbage disposal is tough, but it’s not invincible.
 To prevent clogs and damage, it’s best to avoid sending certain foods down the drain.
 Steer clear of fats, oils, and grease, as they can solidify and create stubborn blockages in your pipes.
 Stringy or fibrous vegetables like celery, asparagus, and onion skins can wrap around the blades and jam the motor, bringing everything to a halt.
 Other items to keep out include coffee grounds, which create a thick sediment, along with hard materials like bones and eggshells that don’t break down easily.
 A good rule of thumb is: if you have to question it, it’s probably better to toss it in the trash.